gh2k/gentoo-packer/vagrantcloud/gentoo-minimal.md

 # gentoo-minimal

-This is a minimal Gentoo install for both virtualbox and hyperv, based on systemd.
+This is a minimal Gentoo install for vmware, virtualbox and hyperv, based on systemd.
 Guest tools are installed and the kernel is optimised for running as a VM guest.

 This is a rolling release, and the kernel for the current build is `{{kernel_version}}`.